 Dating a vintage Gibson acoustic guitar can be a difficult process but most of the time it can be done.
-Many Gibson acoustic guitars made from June of 1942 until late 1945 or early 1946 bore a golden banner on the headstock that reads, “Only a Gibson is good enough.”
+Many Gibson acoustic guitars made from June of 1942 until late 1945 or early 1946 bear a golden banner on the headstock that reads, “Only a Gibson is good enough.”
 The banner era Gibson guitars are especially difficult to date since the factory order numbers jumped around and the shipping ledgers are largely undocumented.
 We don’t know when the last banner applied guitar left the factory but it seems to die out around the end of WWII.

 One potentially helpful book on banner era Gibson acoustic guitars is Kalamazoo Gals: A Story of Extraordinary Women & Gibson’s ‘Banner’ Guitars of WWII.
 Follow author John Thomas as he interviews women that worked in the factory during WWII, wades through dilapidated areas of the former Gibson factory in Kalamazoo, MI, and documents many factory order numbers from the rumored existing shipping ledgers.